L-Chambers/Learning-LogicDesign/Fundamentals/Multiplexers/README.md

 |     1|     1| in[3]|

 ### **multiplexer 1**
-The input set for multiplexer 1 has options 4, 5, 6, and 7.
+The minterm set for multiplexer 1 has options 4, 5, 6, and 7.
 |sel[1]|sel[0]|   out1|
 |------|------|------|
 |     0|     0| in[4]|